Skip to Content

 About the Drive from Whistler to Banff

-The distance from Whistler to Banff is about 800 km (500 miles), and without stops, the drive would take around 10 hours.
+The distance from Whistler to Banff is about 800 kilometers (500 miles), and without stops, the drive would take around 10 hours.
 As I stated, I highly encourage you to really take your time with this trip and enjoy and explore each of these individual stops over a several-day period.

 The road trip from Whistler to Banff can be done year-round, however, if you aren’t used to driving in the snow I would avoid the winter months.
 It’s beautiful regardless of the season you visit, but the roads are much easier to drive on in the summer and fall.